generalgope/data-structures/README.md

 # Pointers in C

-A pointers holds a memory address
+A pointer holds a memory address

 ```c
 #include <stdio.h>